Is there Financial Infidelity in your marriage? According to the statistics, probably so.

 Have you ever lied to your spouse about money?
 Do you have a bank account or credit card that your spouse doesn’t know about?
-According to a survey done by CESI Debt Solutions, 20% of married people have a secret credit card, and 80% of married people hide purchases, credit cards, or bank accounts from their spouse.
+In a survey done by CESI Debt Solutions, It was discovered that 20% of married people have a secret credit card, and 80% of married people hide purchases, credit cards, or bank accounts from their spouse.

 That means most of us are lying to our spouses about money.